sonneveld/20th_century_frog_english/README.md

 original segments, and adds the longer strings to the end, adjusting the code to refer to the new position.
 This seems to work correctly for the strings that were too long but might not work for all cases.

+To create a new release:

+    python3 create_english.py

+This will create a new directory called 'english' with an English release of 20th Century Frog.

 ## Translating Tips